How we calculate our food waste figures (UK)

 - Included in the scope of our calculation is any food that has not been sold in our stores because it is past its best before or use by date, has been damaged, withdrawn from the market or de-ranged.
 The non-food categories mentioned above are removed at this stage.

 - The number of units wasted per item is converted into a weight measured in tonnes by multiplying the number of units wasted by the per unit weight*.
 Weights are selected as available based on the following hierarchy:

 - Product weights

 - We perform a ‘bottom up’ calculation from the waste tonnages for individual products (e.g. Gala Apples), to the commercial food category (e.g. Produce), to our entire UK operations.

 - Waste tonnages are added to obtain totals by category and for our entire UK operations.

-- The following steps are taken to select the best estimate for product contents weights:
+- In these cases, the following steps are taken to select the appropriate weight or select the best estimate for each product: